Garfield High School (Seattle): Vocal department

 The choirs at Garfield include a Treble Choir, Concert Choir and a Vocal Jazz group.
 In 2009, the vocal jazz ensemble received a special commendation for its performance at Lionel Hampton.
+In 2024, they took home a trophy, winning the Sweepstakes competition.

 Orchestra

 The orchestra program includes a symphony orchestra, a concert orchestra, and a chamber music program.
 Every year, many students from the orchestra play in the Seattle Youth Symphony Orchestras, often in principal positions.
 Garfield students also play in the Seattle Conservatory of Music Starling Scholar Chamber Orchestra, and many community ensembles.
 Garfield orchestra members have had their original compositions debuted by the Seattle Symphony and SYSO.

 In 1995, Garfield guest conductor Gerard Schwarz, music director of the Seattle Symphony, said, "I don’t recall hearing a high school orchestra perform anywhere in this country on such a high level."
 Garfield has won numerous first-place awards in festivals around the world, including the Best Orchestra for Downbeat Magazine in both 1999 and 2007, and the National Orchestra Cup in 2011.
 The Garfield Symphony Orchestra has also toured and performed in Japan, Europe, Boston, Chicago, Los Angeles, and Carnegie Hall and Alice Tully Hall in New York.

 Jazz Band

 Garfield's jazz program has won state, national and international awards and accolades in big band, combo and individual categories.
 Jazz Ensemble I has toured Europe numerous times, visiting the Netherlands, France, Switzerland, Germany, Belgium, Austria, Italy, and playing at venues including the Montreux and North Sea Jazz Festivals.
 It has also attended the International Association of Jazz Educators' conference, as well as the Essentially Ellington Competition in New York City.
-It is the only band to win the first-place trophy in consecutive years (2003–2004 and 2009–2010) and the only band to have been invited to Essentially Ellington for ten consecutive years.
-Overall showings at Essentially Ellington have included 1999 (honorable mention), 2000 (honorable mention), 2002 (2nd place), 2003 (1st place), 2004 (1st place), 2006 (3rd place), 2008 (2nd place), 2009 (1st place), 2010 (1st place), 2013 (finalist), 2014 (finalist), 2015 (finalist), 2016 (finalist), 2019 (finalist) and 2020 (finalist).
+It is the only band to win the first-place trophy in consecutive years (2003–04 and 2009–10) and the only band to have been invited to Essentially Ellington for ten consecutive years.
+Overall showings at Essentially Ellington have included 1999 (honorable mention), 2000 (honorable mention), 2002 (2nd place), 2003 (1st place), 2004 (1st place), 2006 (3rd place), 2008 (2nd place), 2009 (1st place), 2010 (1st place).
+The band was a finalist 2013–16, 2019–20, and 2022–24.
 Its consistent placement in national competitions and long history of national recognition indicate its status as one of the best high school jazz bands in the country.

-Among the many other awards are seven sweepstakes wins since 2000 at the Clark College Jazz Festival (Vancouver, Washington), three sweepstakes wins (including two by Jazz Band II) at the Bellevue High School jazz festival (Bellevue, Washington), six sweepstakes awards at the Lionel Hampton Jazz Festival (Moscow, Idaho), and others wins at the Reno and Mount Hood jazz festivals.
+Among the many other awards are seven sweepstakes wins since 2000 at the Clark College Jazz Festival in Vancouver, Washington, three sweepstakes wins (including two by Jazz Band II) at the Bellevue High School jazz festival in Bellevue, Washington, six sweepstakes awards at the Lionel Hampton Jazz Festival in Moscow, Idaho, and others wins at the Reno and Mount Hood jazz festivals.

+School Shooting

+A 17-year-old student was shot and killed in front of the school on June 6, 2024, prompting increased security measures.